| |

 someone doing itikaf can put up a shelter anywhere except in the mosque itself

 or in one of the courtyards of the mosque.
+Part of what shows that he must spend the

 night in the mosque is the saying of A'isha, 'When the Messenger of Allah, may